 Working at Nord University

 Are you passionate about addressing societal challenges?
-Come join our team!
+Come join us!

 Nord University is committed to advancing knowledge through research and development that is pertinent to our region, Norway, and the global community.

-Nord University should be characterized by the quality of its research and education and by its connectedness: between students and staff, between educational programmes and working life, between research and society.
+Nord University could be characterized by the quality of its research and education and by its connectedness: between students and staff, between educational programmes and working life, between research and society.

 The university actively confronts significant societal challenges and relies on highly skilled employees to provide innovative solutions.